leereilly/games/README.md

 * [BZFlag](https://github.com/BZFlag-Dev/bzflag) - Cross platform, 3D tank FPS in C++.
 Shoot, dodge, and capture the flag.
 * [Castle](https://github.com/castle-engine/castle-game) - FPS in a dark fantasy setting.
 Includes as a bonus DOOM E1M1 level done in modern technology.
 * [Doom the Roguelike](https://github.com/ChaosForge/doomrl) - DRL (D**m, the Roguelike) is a fast and furious coffee-break Roguelike game, that is heavily inspired by the popular FPS game Doom by ID Software.
+* [dhewm 3](https://github.com/dhewm/dhewm3) - dhewm 3 is a Doom 3 GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.
 * [ET Legacy](https://github.com/etlegacy/etlegacy) - A second breath of life for Wolfenstein: Enemy Territory.
 * [Freedoom](https://github.com/freedoom/freedoom) - Free software FPS based on the classic Doom engine.
 * [GlPortal](https://github.com/GlPortal/glPortal) - A modern 3D game and engine with portals written in C++.
 * [Hexen II: Hammer of Thyrion](https://github.com/svn2github/uhexen2) - Hammer of Thyrion (uHexen2) is a cross-platform port of Raven Software's Hexen II source.
+* [iortcw](https://github.com/iortcw/iortcw) - Iortcw is a port of Return To Castle Wolfenstein engine.
 * [ioquake3](https://github.com/ioquake/ioq3) - The free software FPS engine that can be used to play Quake 3, or make your own game.
 * [LWJake2](https://github.com/flibitijibibo/LWJake2) - LWJGL port of Quake 2.
 * [openspades](https://github.com/yvt/openspades) - Compatible client of Ace of Spades 0.75.